FourierFlows/GeophysicalFlows.jl/README.md

 ] add GeophysicalFlows
 ```

+## Examples

 See `examples/` for example scripts.
+These examples are best viewed by browsing them within the package's [documentation].

+Some animations created with GeophysicalFlows.jl are [online @ youtube].

 ## Modules